Markantonio501/osticket-prereqs/README.md

 <h2>Installating osTicket Prerequisites </h2>

 - Step 1
+ *Our first step is creating a resouce group
-First we will need to create a virtual machine(VM) with 2-4 Virtual CPUs
+ *Once a resource group has been created, we will create a Virtual Machine (VM) with 2-4 Virtual CPUs.
+While creating the VM, allow it to create a new Virtual    Network (VNET)
 - Item 2
 - Item 3
 - Item 4